3. UNIX primer

 form feed

-3.4.
+3.5.
 SSH keys

 You must either be on the campus network or connected to the UCI campus VPN to access HPC3.

-A high-level understanding of how things work will enable you to better secure your own logins SSH uses Public Key Cryptography and challenge/response to negotiate secured sessions.
+A high-level understanding of how things work will enable you to better secure your own logins.
+SSH uses Public Key Cryptography and Challenge/Response to negotiate secured sessions.

 What do these terms really mean?

-• Public Key Cryptography - text or data can be encrypted using the public key of the recipient.
+Text or data can be encrypted using the public key of the recipient.
 The recipient then uses the matching private key to decrypt the message.

 The Algorithm Steps:

-1. User requests to login.
+1. From a laptop, user requests to login.

-2. Server creates a random code and encrypts the code with the user’s ssh public key and sends it back to the user - challenge.
+2. Server creates a random code and encrypts the code with the user’s SSH public key and sends it back to the user - challenge.

 4. The server uses the user’s public key to verify the authenticity and content of the message.
-If the response matches the challenge, then access is granted otherwise it is denied.
+If the response matches the challenge, then login access is granted otherwise it is denied.

 Takeaways

-• Your private SSH key should never leave your laptop
+• Your SSH private key should never leave your laptop.

 If you have access to your private key and use it to respond to HPC3’s challenge, you need to type in the passphrase to that key for success.